Chemical Proteomics

 • Two Ultimate 3000 RSLCnano for double column operation

-• Five UltiMate 3000 RSLCnano / nEasy-LC 1000 for nLC-MS
+• Eight UltiMate 3000 Nano LC for nLC-MS

 Data Analysis Harware and Software: Four PC stations, Proteome Discoverer 2.4, BioPharma Finder, Peaks, MaxQuant, Mascot, SIMCA, GraphPad PRISM, Excel, R, etc.

-General guidelines for using the facility
+General guidelines for using the unit

 From October 1, 2020 new guidelines are applied, in line with the guidelines introduced by KI on 1/1/2018.

 After an initial discussion of the project and before sample submission, the user is kindly requested to provide a brief description of the project and for that provided with a project description template and necessary help for its completion.
-The final project description will undergo internal facility approval and necessary suggestions to optimize the project design and maximize data quality and scientific impact of the facility application in the project.
+The final project description will undergo internal unit approval and necessary suggestions to optimize the project design and maximize data quality and scientific impact of the unit application in the project.

 The user could choose different levels of services, summarized below: